GuardianWorld/MixxsAPI/README.md

     How to create everything is on the example itemAPI.txt file, modify it if you want to add an item of your own~

 ## RecipeAPI:
-  Implement ANY Recipe the way you want!
-Supports recipes made by hand (Default and Shapeless recipes) and simpler but already pre-made recipes (tools 2 materials and armor 1 material).
+ * Implement ANY Recipe the way you want!
+Supports recipes made by hand (Default and Shapeless recipes).
+* Simpler but already pre-made recipes (tools 2 materials and armor 1 material).